LovelaceAcademy/Learn/_posts/2021-08-22-minting-policies.markdown

 }
 ```

 The multisig script file above can be interpreted as requiring **at least two** signatures out of the three keys, with their hashes defined under the `scripts` array.
-You can then derive the corresponding multisig address using
+You can then derive the corresponding multisig payment address using:

 ```bash
 cardano-cli shelley address build-script